-Peer support specialists can have a number of roles to help clients, according to the Substance Abuse and Mental Health Services Administration.
+Peer support specialists can have a number of roles to help clients, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 The main role is as a mentor, using one-on-one meetings to help clients overcome their issues.
 But some peer support specialists may work in call centers or facilitate group therapy.

 Peer Support and Its Effects